Optimization for Large-Scale Machine Learning with Distributed Features and Observations: Introduction

 \section{Introduction}

 The collection and analysis of data is widespread nowadays across many industries.
 As the size of modern data sets exceeds the disk and memory capacities of a single computer, it is imperative to store them and analyze them distributively.
 Designing efficient and scalable distributed optimization algorithms is a challenging, yet increasingly important task.
 There exists a large body of literature studying algorithms where either the features or the observations associated with a machine learning task are stored in distributed fashion.
 Nevertheless, little attention has been given to settings where the data is doubly distributed, i.e., when both features and observations are distributed across the nodes of a computer cluster.
-This scenario arises in practice as a result of a data collection process.
+This scenario may arise in practice as a result of distinct data collection efforts focusing on different features -- we are assuming that the result of each data collection process is stored using the split across observations.
+The benefit of using doubly distributed algorithms stems from the fact that one can bypass the costly step (due to network bandwidth) of moving data between servers to avoid the two levels of parallelism.

 In this work, we propose two algorithms that are amenable to the doubly distributed setting, namely D3CA (Doubly Distributed Dual Coordinate Ascent) and RADiSA (RAndom Distributed Stochastic Algorithm).
 These methods can solve a broad class of problems that can be posed as minimization of the sum of convex functions plus a convex regularization term (e.g. least squares, logistic regression, support vector machines).